rafa1089/hornet-600-cc/index.md

 A traseira, mais pontiaguda, com destaque para o novo formato da lanterna, com LEDs, e a ausência das alças para o garupa.
 O encaixe para as mãos agora fica em um recorte na rabeta.
 Modelo 2011  [clique aqui](https://motobr.files.wordpress.com/2011/05/hornet-2011.jpg).

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/rafa1089/hornet-600-cc/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.